-The radiographers will draw some pen mark and place some markers on your child's chest to help with aligning your child into the position required for treatment.
-The radiographers will ask your permission to make three or four tiny permanent marks called tattoos, on your child's skin.
+The radiographers will draw some pen marks and place some markers on your child's chest and pelvis to help with aligning your child into the position required for treatment.
+The radiographers will ask your permission to make six tiny permanent marks called tattoos, on your child's skin.
 These tattoos are the size of small freckles and will be used by the radiographers when getting your child into the correct position for treatment.